haibane-tenshi/haibane-tenshi.github.io/content/rust_early_and_late_bound_generics.md

 Exact way it is used can get complicated to achieve correct [variance][nomicon:variance], but that is an entirely separate topic.

-Here you probably noticed something interesting: obviously `impl` block requires generics on it, but `generic_function` type doesn't have any use for parameters.
+Here you probably noticed something interesting: obviously, `impl` block requires generics on it, but `generic_function` type doesn't have any use for parameters.
-So the choice whether to put it there feels... arbitrary.
+So the choice whether to put it there feels arbitrary.
 Both cases look valid.

 Situation become clearer if we give things proper names.